international-dance/ID/STYLEGUIDE.md

 <h3 id="brand-overview">Brand Overview</h3>

-Founded in 1962, International Dance has inspired dancers for generations through award winning passion and excellence.
+> Founded in 1962, International Dance has inspired dancers for generations through award winning passion and excellence.
 The Northern VA non-competitive premier school of dance offers a variety of classical ballet, tap, jazz, modern, lyrical, folk, and character dance instruction year-round for ages three to adult.

 <h3 id="mission-statement">Mission Statement</h3>

-<p>To preserve and promote the vision and nurturing discipline of founder Christina Heimlich by providing high-quality dance education that inspires each dancer to reach their full potential.
+> To preserve and promote the vision and nurturing discipline of founder Christina Heimlich by providing high-quality dance education that inspires each dancer to reach their full potential.

 <br>